Data type specifications can have explicit or implicit default values.

 DEFAULT clause must be a literal constant; it

 cannot be a function or an expression.
 This means, for example,

 that you cannot set the default for a date column to be the

 value of a function such as

 See Section 11.3.5, “Automatic Initialization and Updating for TIMESTAMP and DATETIME”.

-If a column definition includes no explicit
+If a data type specification includes no explicit

 DEFAULT value, MySQL determines the default

 NULL as a value,

 NOT NULL, MySQL creates it as a